datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 components, including the microserver, command line interface, service locator, and example microservices.
-This also creates symlinks in the user's local ``site-packages`` directory to the Datawire libraries, so you can write code using the Datawire APIs without hacking your PYTHONPATH.
+This also creates symlinks in the user's local ``site-packages`` directory to the Datawire libraries, so you can write code using the Datawire APIs without editing your PYTHONPATH.

 The install script also generates the ``dw-config.sh`` file, which